Hammonasset people

-The Hammonasset people were Eastern Woodland Indians who had their "digging grounds" from the west bank of the Connecticut River to the Hammonasset River in Connecticut.
+The Hammonasset people were a historical Indigenous people of the Northeastern Woodlands whose territory was along the west bank of the Connecticut River to the Hammonasset River in Connecticut.

+Language

+The Hammonasset spoke an Algonquian language.

 Culture

-They spoke an Algonquian language.
-In the Eastern Woodlands Algonquian society, patrilineal clans with names appointed by animal totems made up the village-bands.
+In their society, villages were organized by patrilineal clans with names appointed by animal totems.
 The indigenous people who settled in the area named it Hammonasset, which roughly translates to “where we dig the ground.”
-They subsisted by fishing and hunting, and raised corn, beans, and squash.
-The Hammonasset River was one of the few to have salmon runs.